-On the 4th of March 2015, Riders signed a tripartite agreement with the Ministry of Health (MoH) and the General Services Agency (GSA) for vehicle fleet management in Liberia marking the birth of a new program.
-In the second week of April the very first Ebola samples were transported by Riders for Health couriers, making it the fastest implementation ever by a Riders for Health program.
+In 2015, Riders entered in Liberia by government of Liberia’s invitation, through the Ministry of Health, to setup a national sample transport system to help improve patient’s diagnosis by reducing time of case interventions through rapid specimen diagnostics.
+On the 4th of March 2015, Riders signed a tripartite agreement with the Ministry of Health (MoH) and the General Services Agency (GSA) for vehicle fleet management in Liberia marking the birth of a new program and the very first Ebola sample pick up by Riders’ couriers were by the second week of April the same year, making it the fastest implementation ever.

-At the height of Ebola from 2014 to 2016, Riders Liberia managed Ministry of Health Liberia ’s national fleet with a total count of 534 vehicles (281 motor vehicles to include ambulances and trekking vehicles, 183 motorcycles, and 70 Sample courier motorcycles) for Liberia ’s health system.
+At the height of the Ebola surveillance from 2015 to 2016, Riders for Health Liberia (RFHL) also managed Ministry of Health Liberia ’s national fleet with a total count of 534 vehicles for Liberia’s health system, composed of 281 motor vehicles including ambulances and trekking vehicles, 183 motorcycles, and 70 Sample courier motorcycles.
+The ambulance support system includes emergency driver training, fuelling and fuel management, vehicle maintenance, and parts supply chain and accountability activities.
+The system has the capability of generating reports for real time tracking of patients and disease or reason for patient’s referral, referral distance (kilometres travelled) and ambulance location.